Msaeed-cyber/Modular-Machine-Learning-Pipeline/README.md

-# Modular ML Pipeline (Preprocessing → Training → Evaluation)
+# Modular ML Pipeline (Preprocessing → Training → Evaluation) Task 11

 A clean, reusable template for supervised **classification** using scikit-learn.
 It separates the workflow into modules and saves all artifacts for reuse.